The ING International Survey Savings 2019 highlights the difficulties people are facing across Europe, the USA and Australia when it comes...

 Be your own choice architect: see your savings grow

-percent of non-home owners in Europe say they don't expect to ever be able to buy a home.
-The ING survey finds that key reasons include insufficient incomes, rising...
+percent of non-home owners don’t expect to ever buy a home

 There’s no place like home – if you can afford one